bobbimanners/Applecorn/README.md

 ## 'Applecorn MOS' Features

-### Compatible ROMs
+### Compatible Language ROMs
 - In principle any Acorn language ROM should work.
-- 'Sideways ROMs' are now emulated, allowing languages which are supplied in more than one ROM to be supported.
+- 'Sideways ROMs' are now emulated (see below).
+This allows languages which were supplied in more than one ROM to be supported.
 - Currently I have verified operation with:
   - BBC BASIC
   - Acornsoft COMAL